Hindsight is a lie

 I hope you're well.
 Feels like a lot has happened since we spoke last.

 The boys are in their sixth week of school.
-We're trying a six days per week for 30 weeks format this year.
+We're trying a six-days-per-week for 30 weeks format this year.
 Saturday is their day off.
-So far so good.
+So far, so good.

 Marty and I are up to our ears in the jury management and court systems business.
 I'm amazed when diving into these niche industries at how nuanced and rich they are.
-The people, the language and dialog, the way business gets done and provides value to its customers — it's fascinating.
+The people, the language, and the dialog, the way business gets done and provides value to its customers — it's fascinating.

 Hospitality is a skill and a gift.
 One I'm working to develop.